Talkalakh

 Talkalakh (تَلْكَلَخ) is a city in western Syria administratively belonging to the Homs Governorate as the capital of the Talkalakh District just north of the border with Lebanon and west of Homs.
 According to the Central Bureau of Statistics (CBS) Talkalakh had a population of 18,412 in 2004.
 Its inhabitants are predominantly Sunni Muslims, while the surrounding villages are mostly inhabited by Alawites.
 Most of the city's Sunni Muslim residents have fled as a result of the ongoing Syrian civil war.

 People in the city depend on trade and public services as the main source of income.
 It has six mosques and two main small squares: Al Hurria and Al Saha Al Amma Squares.

 History

 During the Ottoman era, between the 18th and 19th centuries, Talkalakh was home to the wealthy and influential Danadisha (also spelled Dandashi) clan.
 They stiffly competed with Hammadi family and the al-Jundi family of Homs and Hama.

+The Arab horse O'Bajan was born in this town in 1880.